Peace-Aielumoh/Rainfall-Prediction-Model-for-Nigeria-/README.md

 - You need to load your time series data into the appropriate variables (`trainX`, `trainY`, `valX`, `valY`).
 Ensure that your data is properly preprocessed and split into training and validation sets.

 ## Model Architecture

+## Models

+### Linear Regression

+Linear Regression is a straightforward statistical method used for predicting a target variable based on one or more independent variables.
+In this project, Linear Regression is employed to predict rainfall levels based on various meteorological features and satellite remote sensing data.

+### LSTM (Long Short-Term Memory) Networks

+LSTM networks are a type of recurrent neural network (RNN) known for their ability to model sequential data effectively.
+They are employed here for time series prediction of rainfall, incorporating satellite remote sensing information for improved accuracy.

 - The project utilizes LSTM layers to model the temporal patterns in the data.
 - Three LSTM layers with dropout are stacked to capture complex dependencies.
 - The output layer is a Dense layer.